measurabledatatoken/mymdt/README.md

 # MDT Wallet Web App

-> Measurable Data Token Wallet is a VueJS app for earning MDT, transfering MDT and redeeming items.
-It is integrated into mobile app or being used as a web application.
+> Measurable Data Token Wallet is a VueJS app for earning MDT, transfering MDT and redeeming rewards.
+It can be integrated into mobile app or used as a web application.

-## Prerequisite
-1. npm@^6.1.0

 ## Localhost Setup